Harshal6927/muc/README.md

    - Set in-game voice volume appropriately

 3. **Quick Access**:
-   - Keep a terminal with `mu listen` running
+   - Keep a terminal with `muc listen` running
    - Alt-tab is instant with hotkeys
    - Or use a second monitor